Selective catalytic reduction: Power plants

 In power stations, the same basic technology is employed for removal of NOx from the flue gas of boilers used in power generation and industry.
 In general, the SCR unit is located between the furnace economizer and the air heater, and the ammonia is injected into the catalyst chamber through an ammonia injection grid.
 As in other SCR applications, the temperature of operation is critical.
 Ammonia slip (unreacted ammonia) is also an issue with SCR technology used in power plants.

 A significant operational difficulty in coal-fired boilers is the binding of the catalyst by fly ash from the fuel combustion.
 This requires the usage of sootblowers, ultrasonic horns, and careful design of the ductwork and catalyst materials to avoid plugging by the fly ash.
 SCR catalysts have a typical operational lifetime of about 16,000 – 40,000 hours (1.8 – 4.5 years) in coal-fired power plants, depending on the flue gas composition, and up to 80,000 hours (9 years) in cleaner gas-fired power plants.

 Poisons, sulfur compounds, and fly ash can all be removed by installing scrubbers before the SCR system to increase the life of the catalyst, though in most power plants and marine engines, scrubbers are installed after the system to maximize the SCR system's effectiveness.

 Automobiles

 History

 SCR was applied to trucks by Nissan Diesel Corporation, and the first practical product "Nissan Diesel Quon" was introduced in 2004 in Japan.

-In 2007, the United States Environmental Protection Agency (EPA) enacted requirements to significantly reduce harmful exhaust emissions.
+In 2007, the United States Environmental Protection Agency (EPA) enacted requirements to significantly lower harmful exhaust emissions.
 To achieve this standard, Cummins and other diesel engine manufacturers developed an aftertreatment system that includes the use of a diesel particulate filter (DPF).
 As the DPF does not function with low-sulfur diesel fuel, diesel engines that conform to 2007 EPA emissions standards require ultra-low sulfur diesel fuel (ULSD) to prevent damage to the DPF.
 After a brief transition period, ULSD fuel became common at fuel pumps in the United States and Canada.
-The 2007 EPA regulations were meant to be an interim solution to allow manufacturers time to prepare for the more stringent 2010 EPA regulations, which reduced NOx levels even further.
+The 2007 EPA regulations were meant to be an interim solution to allow manufacturers time to prepare for the more stringent 2010 EPA regulations, which lowers NOx levels even further.